huggingface/blog/assisted-generation.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-Billions of dollars are being poured into large language models and related technologies.
-We have been finding that larger models show emergent behavior and can solve a wider array of tasks.
+Large language models are all the rage these days, with many companies investing significant resources to scale them up and unlock new capabilities.
 However, as humans with ever-decreasing attention spawns, we also dislike their slow response times.
 Latency is critical for a good user experience, and smaller models are often used despite their lower quality (e.g. in [code completion](https://ai.googleblog.com/2022/07/ml-enhanced-code-completion-improves.html)).

 Why is text generation so slow?
 What’s preventing you from deploying low-latency large language models without going bankrupt?
 In this blog post, we will revisit the bottlenecks for autoregressive text generation and introduce a new decoding method to tackle the latency problem.
-You’ll see that using our new method, assisted generation, you can reduce latency up to 10x in commodity hardware!
+You’ll see that by using our new method, assisted generation, you can reduce latency up to 10x in commodity hardware!

 ## Understanding text generation latency